adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/_index.md

 ---

 Portworx supports synchronous DR when installed as a single stretch cluster across multiple Kubernetes clusters.
 The Kubernetes clusters need to span across a metropolitan area network with latencies less than 500ms.
-This topic explains how to install such a stretch Portworx cluster and achieve synchronous DR. It will demonstrate how to failover and failback applications between two Kubernetes clusters.
+This document explains how to install such a stretch Portworx cluster and achieve synchronous DR. It will demonstrate how to failover and failback applications between two Kubernetes clusters.
-Follow the steps in this topic in order.
+Here are the steps you should follow: